-The model assumes the population of people are split into 3 categories of people: the Susceptibles, who could potentially catch the disease; the Infected, who are carrying the disease and could infect others; and the Removed who have had the disease and cannot catch it again, either because they are cured and immune, or have died.
+The model assumes the population is split into 3 categories of people: the Susceptibles, who could potentially catch the disease; the Infected, who are carrying the disease and could infect others; and the Removed, who have had the disease and cannot catch it again, either because they are cured and immune, or have died.
 The letters SIR stand for these three categories.

 There are two processes (called flows) involved: catch the disease, which moves susceptibles into infected; and deaths, which moves infected into deceased.

-The deaths process is subject the social force B2 as the more infected there are the more die, thus depleting their numbers.
-This force only dominates at the end causing the decrease in infected to slow down, the second phase of decline, (figure 2).
+The deaths process is subject to the social force B2.
+The more infected there are, the more die, thus depleting their numbers.
+This force only dominates at the end, causing the decrease in infected to slow down, the second phase of decline (figure 2).

 Raggett showed from the recorded deaths that when the main period of the plague epidemic started, June 19th 1666, there were 7 people infected.
 The population was known to be 261 at that time.
 By the end of the epidemic, in the middle of October that year, only 83 people had survived.

-From these figures, and knowing the infectious period of the plague is about 11 days, it is possible to simulate the system dynamics model, and compare it with the data for cumulative deaths (green curve, figure 3) .
+From these figures, and knowing the infectious period of the plague is about 11 days, it is possible to simulate the system dynamics model and compare it with the data for cumulative deaths (green curve, figure 3) .
 Comparing Deceased with recorded deaths shows a good fit.
-It is remarkable that something that involves people, and random behaviour, gives such predictable results.
-This predictability is what allows modern day epidemics to be so successfully tackled, and the consequences of not tacking action computed .
+It is remarkable that something that involves people and random behaviour gives such predictable results.
+This predictability is what allows modern-day epidemics to be so successfully tackled, and the consequences of not taking action computed .

-2. At the peak of the epidemic, where the number of daily cases is at a maximum (about 45 days, figure 3), even though the daily death rate is slowing down the epidemic is not at an end and a significant number of deaths are still to come, (green curve figure 3).
+- At the peak of the epidemic, where the number of daily cases is at a maximum (about 45 days, figure 3), even though the daily death rate is slowing down, the epidemic is not at an end, and a significant number of deaths are still to come, (green curve figure 3).

-3. At any one time the number of infected people is quite small compared with the population (blue curve, figure 2 and figure 3).
+- At any one time, the number of infected people is quite small compared with the population (blue curve, figure 2 and figure 3).
 It is their cumulative number over time that is large.
 It does not take many infected people at a given time to keep an epidemic going .

 The strength of an epidemic is measured by the reproductive ratio, called R0.
-At its simplest it is the number of people one infected person could potentially infect during their infectious period, if the whole population were susceptible .
+At its simplest, it is the number of people one infected person could potentially infect during their infectious period, if the whole population were susceptible .
 The number has to be bigger than one for an epidemic to happen.
-The larger this number then the bigger the epidemic becomes.
+The larger this number, the bigger the epidemic becomes.
 Different diseases have different reproductive ratios .

 Using the numbers above, the reproductive ratio comes out at about R0 = 1.6 .
 This is much less than highly infectious diseases such as Measles (range 12-18) and Smallpox (5-7) .
-Nevertheless 1.6 was still large enough for well over half the population of Eyam to get the disease.
+Nevertheless, 1.6 was still large enough for well over half the population of Eyam to get the disease.
 A value of R0 of 1.6 is similar to Ebola (1.5-2.5).
-However because Bubonic Plague is spread through fleas, and through the air, it is harder to take action to reduce R0 compared with Ebola, which is only spread through contact with bodily fluids.
+However, because the Bubonic Plague is spread through fleas and through the air, it is harder to take action to reduce R0 compared with Ebola, which is only spread through contact with bodily fluids.

 What turned out to be an ideal case study to test a mathematical model for the spread of a disease turned out to be a tragedy for the people of Eyam.
 The majority of the population died, including the wife of the brave clergyman who isolated the village and performed all the burials .
-However his action saved many more lives of people in the region, and the lessons learned, which mathematicians can now explore, gives confidence to models that have given strategies to combat epidemics and save millions of people.
-That studies of this sort can help understand social diffusion processes such as religion is a bonus.
+However, his action saved many more lives of people in the region.
+The lessons learned, which mathematicians can now explore, give confidence to models that have given strategies to combat epidemics and save millions of people.
+A bonus of these studies is that they can help us understand social diffusion processes such as religion.

 References & Notes